Quaerite et invenietis — "Seek and you will find"

 and Optimism.
 Community and Family.
 Fairness, Equality and Justice.

-political debacle must not be observed with detachment—it is extremely
+administration must not now or ever be observed with detachment—it is

 dangerous for the stability and future of our country, and we would all